plume-lib/run-google-java-format/README.md

 Add the following targets to your build system.

 Integration with other build systems is similar.
-(Feel free to contribute concrete exmaples for build systems that are not listed here.)
+(Feel free to contribute concrete examples for build systems that are not listed here.)

 Some of these commands have only been tested on Unix;
 if you can create a version that also works on Windows, please contribute it.